Anglo-Zulu War: Zulu Kingdom

+History

 Boundary Commission and ultimatum

 The tension between Cetshwayo and the Transvaal over border disputes continued.
 Sir Theophilus Shepstone, whom Cetshwayo regarded as his friend, had supported him in the border dispute, but in 1877 he led a small force into the Transvaal and persuaded the Boers to give up their independence.
 Shepstone became administrator of the Transvaal, and in that role saw the border dispute from the other side.
 Shepstone claimed to have evidence supporting the Boer position but, ultimately, he failed to provide any.
 In a meeting with Zulu notables at Blood River in October 1877, Shepstone attempted to placate the Zulu with paternal speeches, however they were unconvinced and accused Shepstone of betraying them.
 Shepstone's subsequent reports to Carnarvon then began to paint the Zulu as an aggressive threat where he had previously presented Cetshwayo in a most favourable light.

 In February 1878 a commission was appointed by Henry Bulwer, the lieutenant-governor of Natal since 1875, to report on the boundary question.
 The commission reported in July and found almost entirely in favour of the contention of the Zulu.
 However, Sir Henry Bartle Frere, then high commissioner and still pressing forward with Carnarvon's federation plan, characterized the award as "one-sided and unfair to the Boers", stipulated that on the land being given to the Zulu, the Boers living on it should be compensated if they left or protected if they remained.
-In addition, Frere planned to use the meeting on the boundary commission report with the Zulu representatives to also present a surprise ultimatum he had devised that would allow British forces under Lord Chelmsford, which he had previously been instructed to use only in defense against a Zulu invasion of Natal, to instead invade Zululand.
+In addition, Frere planned to use the meeting on the boundary commission report with the Zulu representatives to also present a surprise ultimatum he had devised that would allow British forces under Lord Chelmsford, which he had previously been instructed to use only in defence against a Zulu invasion of Natal, to instead invade Zululand.
 Three incidents occurred in late July, August and September which Frere seized upon as his casus belli and were the basis for the ultimatum with which Frere knew Cetshwayo could not comply, giving Frere a pretext to attack the Zulu kingdom.

 The first two incidents related to the flight into Natal of two wives of Sihayo kaXongo and their subsequent seizure and execution by his brother and sons and were described thus:

 The third incident occurred in September when two men were detained while on a sandbank of the Thukela River near the Middle Drift.
 Sir Bartle Frere described this matter in a despatch to Sir Michael Hicks Beach, who had replaced Carnarvon as Secretary of State for the Colonies:

 By themselves, these incidents were flimsy grounds upon which to found an invasion of Zululand.
 Bulwer did not initially hold Cetshwayo responsible for what was clearly not a political act in the seizure and murder of the two women.